Balaji-Batchu/TekFix/README.md

 ```bash
 npm run build
 ```

-This will create an optimized build of your application inside the `/dist` directory.

----

-### Conclusion:

 This project demonstrates a clean, efficient, and responsive e-commerce application with essential features like product listings, a shopping cart, and detailed product pages, built using React, npm, Vite, and TailwindCSS.